Ignacio Manuel Altamirano: Biography

-Altamirano was born in Tixtla, Guerrero, of indigenous Chontal heritage.
+Altamirano was born in Tixtla, Guerrero, of indigenous Chontal Maya heritage.
 His father was the mayor of Tixtla, this allowed Ignacio to attend school there.
 He later studied in Toluca thanks to a scholarship that was granted him by Ignacio Ramírez, of whom he was a disciple.

 As a liberal politician, Altamirano opposed Benito Juárez's continuation in office in 1861, allying himself with other liberal foes of Juárez and supporting Jesús González Ortega.
 With the French invasion of Mexico in 1862, Altamirano understood how dire the situation was for Mexico, since unlike the U.S. invasion (1846–48), which united Mexicans against the invader, the French were supported by Mexican conservatives.
 His best-known novel is El Zarco, which is set in Yautepec, Morelos during the Reform War of 1857–1860.
 It tells the story of an honorable and courageous Indian blacksmith who falls in love with a haughty village girl, only to have her elope with the cold-blooded bandit, "Zarco Blue Eyes."

 He founded several newspapers and magazines including El Correo de México ("The Mexico Post"), El Renacimiento ("The Renaissance") (1869), El Federalista ("The Federalist"), La Tribuna ("The Tribune") and La República ("The Republic").

 Altamirano was president of the Sociedad Mexicana de Geografía y Estadística (Mexican Society for Geography and Statistics) from 1881 to 1889.
 He was also public prosecutor, magistrate and president of the Supreme Court, as well as senior officer of the Ministry of Public Works and the Economy.

 He died in San Remo, Italy, in 1893.